cvryn/solocamp/README.md

 - **Dynamic UI powered by React, Redux, and React Router**: Developed a responsive and visually compelling use interface utilizing React, Redux, and React Router.Implemented modern UX/UI principles to create a smooth, intuitive user experience with efficient state management and easy navigation throughout the platform.
 - **Full CRUD Functionality for Albums and Reviews**: Developed comprehensive CRUD operations for album management and reviews, allowing users to create, read, update, and delete their own albums and reviews within the platform.
 - **Genre-Based Filtering**: Includes a dynamic filter feature that allows users to search and browse music by genre, making it easy to discover albums and artists that match their musical preferences.
+- **Music Player**: Built a functional music player that allows users to stream tracks on the platform.
+The player supports features like play, pause, skip to the next song, and go back to the previous song.
 - **Wishlist Management**: Seamlessly integrated into the user experience, Users can easily add and manage their favorite albums through a personalized wishlist feature.
 This functionality allows users to save albums they are interested in, providing a convenient way to keep track of their favorites and revisit them later.
 - **"Purchase"** albums with ease by adding it to your shopping cart and going through the checkout process